MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-long-operations-guidance.md

 Before creating the registration, setup `ngrok` and retrieve a url to be used as the bot's `Messaging Endpoint` during local debugging.
 See [Debugging using Ngrok](https://docs.microsoft.com/azure/bot-service/bot-service-debug-channel-ngrok).

-Create a Bot Channels Registration in the Azure Portal, or using the Az Cli.
-Set the Messaging Endpoint to the `ngrok` url, with `\api\messages` appended.
-After the bot registration is created, obtain the `MicrosoftAppId` and `MicrosoftAppPassword`, enable the `Direct Line` channel, and retrieve a `Direct Line` secret.
-These will be added to the bot, and Azure Function respectively.
+Create a Bot Channels Registration in the Azure Portal or with the Azure CLI.
+Set the bot's messaging endpoint to the `ngrok` URL you created earlier, with `\api\messages` appended.
+After the Bot Channels Registration resource is created, obtain the bot's Microsoft app ID and password.
+Enable the Direct Line channel, and retrieve a Direct Line secret.
+You will add these to your bot code and C# function.

 See:
 - [Register a bot](../bot-service-quickstart-registration.md)